CarpentryBoard Foot Calculator

 Calculate Board Feet

 For lumber: BF = (T x W x L) / 144.
 For logs, choose Doyle, Scribner, or International 1/4" scale.
-Each formula estimates usable lumber from a round log differently.
+The Doyle scale underestimates small log yield by 15-30% compared to International, which is why sawmills prefer buying on Doyle and selling on International.
+Most eastern US hardwood markets use Doyle as the default.

 3